Dragonmystic707/exalted-reincarnated/docs/System/Antagonists.md

 <td>As high as heavily-armored Mundane target can reach.
 This is a significant challenge and should not be thrown at players lightly.</td>
 </tr>
 <tr class="even">
-<td><strong>Note:</strong> Even defense-focused Exalts cannot reach above 5 without assistance, and typically a tradeoff.
+<td><strong>Note:</strong> Even defense-focused Exalts cannot reach above 5 without assistance, and typically a trade-off.
 For example, Soak armor at the expense of Evasion.</td>
 <td></td>
 </tr>
 <tr class="odd">